Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-(This website is built using WordPress!)
+(This website is powered by WordPress!)

-To learn more and download Wappalyzer go here:
+To download and install Wappalyzer go here:

 SpyBar